piotrjurkiewicz/flow-models/README.md

 ### agh_2015

-P. Jurkiewicz, G. Rzym and P. Boryło, "How Many Mice Make an Elephant?
-Modelling Flow Length and Size Distribution of Internet Traffic", arXiv:1809.03486, 2018.
+P. Jurkiewicz, G. Rzym and P. Boryło, "Flow length and size distributions in campus Internet traffic", arXiv:1809.03486, 2018.
 Available: http://arxiv.org/abs/1809.03486

 Based on NetFlow records collected on the Internet-facing interface of the AGH University of Science and Technology network during the consecutive period of 30 days.